Everest base camp trek

-Everest base camp trek follows the footsteps of sir Edmund Hillary and Tenzing Sherpa and ends with an ascent of Kala Pattar hill station.
-Kalapatthar known as mountain black stone is a little peak and famous hill station to observe Mount Everest and many other tallest mountains of khumbu region.
+Everest base camp trek follows the footsteps of Sir Edmund Hillary and Tenzing Sherpa and ends with an ascent of Kala Pattar hill station.
+Kala Patthar known as mountain black stone is a little peak and famous hill station to observe Mount Everest and many other tallest mountains of Khumbu region.

-Everest base camp hiking offers comfortable accommodation run by local inhabitants.
+The Everest base camp hiking offers comfortable accommodation run by local inhabitants.
 The trek includes all meals, road-head transport, services of English speaking local trekking guide and porters to carry the luggage.
 You will only need to carry a day-pack and you can walk at your own pace.

-Abundant flora and fauna, Sagarmatha national park Museum in Namche Bazaar, Sherpa villages and Buddhist monasteries, the broad summit of Kalapathar (5,545m), Amazing view of view of Mt Everest, Lhotse, Nuptse, Amadablam, Majestic Thamserku and many other mountains and Khumbu Glacier.
+Abundant flora and fauna, Sagarmatha national park Museum in Namche Bazaar, Sherpa villages and Buddhist monasteries, the broad summit of Kalapathar (5,545m), Amazing view of Mt Everest, Lhotse, Nuptse, Amadablam, Majestic Thamserku and many other mountains and Khumbu Glacier.

-Everest base camp trek or Everest base camp hiking is suitable for any walker looking for something a little more challenging and energetic.
+The Everest base camp trek is suitable for any walker looking for something a little more challenging and energetic.
 It does not require you to be super fit or have any previous trekking experience.
 If you are healthy and can walk about 5 hours daily is better.
 Our program always includes rest days and build up gradually, in order to acclimatize to the altitude.
 Along the routes, you can walk at your own pace, with plenty of stops for resting.

 Lukla – Namche Bazzar – Syangeboche Hill – Tengboche monastery – Kalapatthar & ebc.